-No significant changes in the Fund's state of affairs during the financial year ended 30 June 2020.
+There were no significant changes in the Fund's state of affairs occurred during the financial year ended 30 June 2021.

 Principal activities

 The principal activity of the Fund during the financial year was the investment and management of securities in accordance with its investment objectives and guidelines as set out in the Product Disclosure Statement (PDS) and in accordance with the provisions of the Constitution.